 - It has an antifungal to help with yeast.

-- It is not specifically approved for babies.
+- Not specifically approved for babies.

 - It contains synthetic products.

-Best Diaper Rash Cream for Eczema
+Best Diaper Cream for Eczema

-- It is effective.
+- Very effective.

 - It provides a strong moisture barrier.

-- It contains a fragrance.
+- Contains a fragrance.

-- It contains allergens.
+- Contains potential allergens.

 - Petrolatum is a synthetic product.